arnabganguly/HDInsightESPLab/Architecture.md

 6. During deployment Azure Active directory domain services deploys a managed domain within a VNet(ADDS VNet).

-7. HDInsight clusters can be created with the
+7. To enable communication between HDInsight and ADDS , HDInsight clusters can be optionally created with the ADDS VNet .
+If they are created in a separate VNet(recommended approach , that VNet needs to be peered with the ADDS VNet.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2MjAwMzg5NCwtMjA2ODY3NTk5MywtMT
+eyJoaXN0b3J5IjpbMTA5ODExMTc4NywtMjA2ODY3NTk5MywtMT
 Y5NTcyNjczNiw5Njc4NjUwMjgsLTE3NjcwNDkwMzgsLTE4MDUx
 NTczOTAsLTE3NjY5Mzc2OThdfQ==
 -->